Fun things to do around Kahului and nearby attractions around Maui

 Explore the Maui Nui Botanical Gardens

-Visit Maui Nui Botanical Gardens: Immerse yourself in the beauty of Hawaiian flora at the Maui Nui Botanical Gardens.
+I love visiting Maui Nui Botanical Gardens, a green oasis in the middle of the urban city.
+It’s easy to Immerse yourself in the beauty of local Hawaiian flora at the Maui Nui Botanical Gardens.
 This living plant museum showcases a diverse collection of native Hawaiian plants, providing educational insights into the island’s unique ecosystem.
+Tours and educational immersion classes are offered regularly, and you can find out more information on the website provided.

 Address: 150 Kanaloa Ave, Kahului, HI 96732